FISH497/assistance/README.md

-# Assistance fo FISH 497
+# FISH 497 - Intro to Environmental Data Science

 ### This is a place to get assistance for FISH 497.